rodrigograca31/blog/content/posts/how-to-be-a-10x-developer/index.md

 ### Learn about tangential things

 From how graphic drivers work to hardware to how networks work you should know more than just about the programming language you are working.
 Sometimes the problem might be somewhere else like the network.

+### Use Grammarly

+As a non-native English speaker Grammarly has been a life-saving utility!
+If you don't know Grammarly is an automated grammar checker.

 ### Learn new stuff every day